vpsfreecz/example-nixops-deployment/README.md

 * Verify that you can enter ssh into this machine without a password using `ssh root@1.2.3.4`
 * Ensure that you have a recent version of nix (we use 2.7, but from 2.5 upwards will probably be okay)
 * Ensure that your `nixops --version` responds with something like `NixOps 2.0.0-pre-7220cbd`
+* `git clone https://github.com/vpsfreecz/example-nixops-deployment.git`
+* `cd example-nixops-deployment`
 * Adapt in machines/hello.nix the value of `1.2.3.4` in the targetHost definition
 * Change in machines/hello.nix "your ssh key" to your public key

-Now test everything with the following commands on you shell

-* `git clone https://github.com/vpsfreecz/example-nixops-deployment.git`
-* `cd example-nixops-deployment`
+* `rm vpsadminos.nix; wget https://raw.githubusercontent.com/vpsfreecz/vpsadminos/staging/os/lib/nixos-container/vpsadminos.nix` to get newest version of vpsadminos.ni
 * `nixops create -d hello`
 * `nixops deploy -d hello --test`
 * Verify that you can enter via `ssh root@1.2.3.4` and have the commands like vim, git, fish installed